open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    }

-Now, since the processor is already set to receive spike events, we need to handle the spikes by overriding the :code:`void handleSpike()` method which is called for every incoming spike.
+Next, we can push spikes to the visualizer inside the processor's :code:`void handleSpike()` method, which is called for every incoming spike.
 Inside this method we will get the spike sample number and pass it on to the canvas.
+Note that this function is automatically called because :code:`checkForEvents(true);` has been added to the :code:`process()` method.

 .. code-block:: c++
    :caption: RateViewer.cpp